The Truth About Easter

 True Christians Kept Passover

-The New Testament reveals that Yahushua, the apostles and the New Testament Church, both Jewish-born and Gentile-born, observed Elohim’s Sabbaths, weekly, and Elohim’s Feast days, annually according to the Biblical method of calendation and not by the pagan system of calendation.
+The New Testament reveals that Yahushua, the Apostles and the New Testament Church, both Jewish-born and Gentile-born, observed Elohim’s (Lunar-solar) Sabbaths weekly, and Elohim’s Feast days annually, according to the Biblical method of calendation and not by the pagan system of calendation.